haozhg/odmd/README.md

 pip install odmd --upgrade
 ```

-A variant of this algorithm for efficient data-driven online model learning (system identification) and control is implemented in [osysid](https://github.com/haozhg/osysid) (try `pip install osysid --upgrade`).
+A variant of this algorithm for efficient data-driven online model learning (system identification) and control is implemented in [ai4sci.oml](https://github.com/haozhg/oml) (try `pip install ai4sci.oml --upgrade`).
 This algorithm has been show to be effective for flow separation control, see this [paper](https://doi.org/10.1017/jfm.2020.546) for more details.

 ## Showcase: 2D linear time-varying system
 We take a 2D time-varying system given by